nlsynth/karuta/README.md

      $ sudo snap install karuta

 to install the Karuta package.
+For most of other distributions (including WSL2), your can use following script to install Karuta.

+     $ curl -o install-karuta.sh https://raw.githubusercontent.com/nlsynth/karuta/master/install-karuta.sh
+     # Please take a quick look what this script does.
+You may have to additional software packages to fix errors to build Karuta.
+     $ sh install-karuta.sh

 Please follow [@karutalang](https://twitter.com/karutalang) on Twitter for updates and tips.